Trinity College has a strong culture of music performance and academic music study.

 Trinity runs an Artist in Residence Program which includes visiting performers and composers.
 These take the form of masterclasses with professional musicians and incursions/excursions in various musical styles.
 Visiting groups have included the Western Australian Symphony Orchestra, National Boys Choir of Australia, Lark Opera, WA Opera, Kaboom Percussion, Magellan Piano Trio and the Australian Guitar Quartet.
 Recent visiting musicians include Professor Brian Finlayson (strings), Andrew Simon (clarinet), Sandip Burman (Indian classical music), John Morrison (jazz drummer), Jennifer Tham (choir), Professor Heribert Koch (piano), Jason Noble (concert band), and composers Paul Jarman and Dan Walker.

-Trinity has been awarded the Zenith Award for most outstanding school at the festival for the past 13 years.
+Trinity has been awarded the Zenith Award for most outstanding school at the festival for 16 consecutive years.

 Performing Arts Festival for Catholic Schools and Colleges